skip to Main Content

 Board of Trustees

-Rossella Miccio, President
+Rossella Miccio, Trustee and President

 Rossella started her career at EMERGENCY in 2000, developing the organisation’s projects in Afghanistan and Sudan within the Field Office Department.